-The academic and financial matters contained in this Academic Calendar are in effect for the 2024-2025 academic year which begins May 1, 2024 and ends April 30, 2025.
+The academic and financial matters contained in this Academic Calendar are in effect for the 2025-2026 academic year, which begins May 1, 2025 and ends April 30, 2026.

 The Academic Calendar contains important information about admission, registration, courses, tuition, and graduation.
 Maintain either an electronic or print copy and refer to it often.
+Scan the QR code (burmanu.ca/academiccalendar) to access the current and previous versions.